vecin2/em_automation/README.md

 **find.<<query_name>>**(_\*query\_params_)
-It returns a dictionary which a  row `SQLTable` object with one row.
-Similar to `fetch` but this is used when searching by a unique constraint field and it throws and exception if nonne or more than one record are found.
+It returns a  `SQLRow` object.onary   Similar to `fetch` but this is used when searching by a unique constraint field and it throws and exception if none or more than one record are found.
 For example
  - `_db.find.pd_by_ed_n_vname(entity_id, v_name)`